XAITK/xaitk-saliency/docs/api_docs.rst

 Unlike the previous saliency heatmap generation interfaces, this interface uses a blackbox classifier as input along with a reference image to generate visual saliency heatmaps .

-A candidate implementation for this interface is the D-RISE [4] algorithm.
+A candidate implementation for this interface is the PerturbationOcclusion implementation or its sub-implementations (RISEStack and/or SlidingWindowStack).

 Interface: GenerateImageClassifierBlackboxSaliency
 ---------------------------------------------------